Travel Safety

 Your mobile phone, laptop and other personal communications devices transmit and store your personal information, which is as valuable to a thief as the contents of your suitcase.
 Unlike the U.S., most countries do not have legal restrictions against surveillance.
 Particularly in internet cafes, hotels, or public spaces or offices, information you send electronically can be intercepted.
 Follow these steps to safeguard your personal information:

-• Sanitize your laptop, cell phone or other devices prior to travel.
+- Sanitize the data on your laptop, cell phone or other devices prior to travel.

 Export Control